 It is important to take into account all of the pros and cons of buying one, in order to make the right decision for your kitchen.
 Here is a list of the disadvantages of owning an induction hob:

-Induction Hobs Need Special Pans
+You Need Special Pans for Induction Hobs

 First of all, you may need to make a certain investment and buy new pans.
 I’m afraid that none of your pans, no matter how wide the collection, will necessarily work on your new induction hob, unless they are specific pans that were made for induction hobs, that is to say, that they have a magnetic base.